purplebugs/elastic-data-tool/README.md

 into formats that Elasticsearch likes such as

 - NDJSON
-- API commands with JSON body such as
+- API commands with JSON body

 ```
 POST grocery-store/_bulk